Azure-Samples/cognitive-services-quickstart-code/README.md

+---
+page_type: sample
+languages:
+- go
+- python
+- javascript
+- csharp
+- php
+- ruby
+products:
+- azure
+description: "This repository contains the code examples used by the QuickStarts on the Cognitive Services Documentation"
+urlFragment: cognitive-services-quickstart-code
+---

 # Code examples for Cognitive Services Quickstarts

 This repository contains the code examples used by the QuickStarts on the [Cognitive Services Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/)